ColetteVois/Internship_NLP_CU/README.md

 GitHub: Here is a description of how to use the GitHub repository to do what you want with it.

-  -If you want to install the app, you need to:
+  -If you want to install the app, you need to: \n
          -Download the GitHub repository
          -Run the install_packages.R file in R Studio